pingevt/d8-missing-parts/presentation/presentation.md

 ##Custom Batch Processes

-What is a batch Process?
+What is a Batch Process?

 - Functions allowing forms processing to be spread out over several page requests, thus ensuring that the processing does not get interrupted because of a PHP timeout, while allowing the user to receive feedback on the progress of the ongoing operations. - api.drupal.org